-A Filipino classic, made vegan!
-These soft, fluffy and perfectly sweet bread rolls are great for anytime of day.
-They can be enjoyed on their own or they can also be served with sweet or savory fillings.
+A Filipino classic-made vegan!
+These soft, fluffy, and sweet bread rolls are great for a snack or meal, any time of day.
+They can be enjoyed on their own or with sweet and savory fillings.

 - 1/2 cup lukewarm water

 - 2 1/4 teaspoons (1 packet) active dry yeast